DannyDainton/postman-ci-pipeline-example/README.md

 ![GitLab](/public/GitLab.PNG)

+A sample Gitlab project can be found here: https://gitlab.com/DannyDainton/postman-ci-pipeline-example

 ---

 That's it - It's a very simple example of how you *could* use some of the CI Systems out there to run Postman collections with Newman.